What are Brand Colors and How to Use Your Brand Colors

 Chances are, you thought of red.
 Red is the primary brand color for the Coca-Cola Company and is use consistently and frequently in all marketing.

 Secondary brand colors act as a complimentary color pallet to the primary brand colors.
 These colors are updated more frequently and often change to reflect strategy trends and marketing goals.

-For example, if you want to target younger clients then you may adjusting your secondary color palette to reflect current color trends that appeal to a younger demographic.
+For example, if you want to target younger clients, then you may adjust your secondary color palette to reflect current color trends that appeal to a younger demographic.

 How many brand colors should I have for my business?

-Generally, you can have up two 3 “primary” brand colors and “4-5 secondary” colors.
+Generally, you can have up to two 3 “primary” brand colors and “4-5 secondary” colors.

 Having a healthy variety of secondary colors will help you stay on brand more often because it will provide you flexibility and variety in your design needs.

 The value and importance of your brand’s color depends on your industry and specific goals.

 Brand colors are very important if you are using an “identifier” strategy

 Some businesses use color as an “identifier” making their brand’s colors very important.
 A brand color “identifier” is when the brand color becomes one with the brand, and it would be hard to separate the color from the brand.